 YST QUALITY MARK

 We are very proud to have achieved and renewed the GOLD standard of the Youth Sport Trust Quality Mark.
-We are a ‘full primary member’ of the Youth Sport Trust and we use the Quality Mark as a self-review tool to assess and review the outcomes of the Clavering PESSPA Programme.
+We use the Quality Mark as a self-review tool to assess and review the outcomes of the Clavering PESSPA Programme.

 The Youth Sport Trust Quality Mark allows us to evaluate our provision and outcomes in physical education, school sport and physical activity against national standards.